chmp/serde_arrow/Readme.md

 - For maps, all fields need to be added to the schema and need to be found in each record.
 The latter restriction will be lifted
 - Datetimes are supported, but their data type cannot be auto detected.
-Their data type has to be overwriting after tracing:
+Their data type has to be overwriting after tracing.
+For example, the chrono date time types are supported via:
     ```rust
     let mut schema = serde_arrow::trace_schema(&examples)?;
-    schema.set_data_type("date", DataType::Date64);
+    schema.set_data_type("date", DataType::DateTimeStr);
     ```

 # License